 - Failure to maintain continuous enrollment as outlined above

 - Absence of written communication with the advisor and/or coordinator regarding matriculation/progression plans (e.g., no request for leave of absence)

 The School of Nursing will advise the registrar of the student's inactive status.
-Students, whose file has been inactive for greater than or equal to one calendar year, may be required to repeat courses or reapply for admission.
+A student whose file has been inactive for greater than or equal to one calendar year may be required to repeat courses or reapply for admission.
 Students who have been placed on inactive status must meet with the coordinator or the GCAAC chairperson to determine what requirements must be met to activate registration.